jarlehansen/car-jpa-restapi-kata/README.md

 * Use JSON as the content-type.
 * Use the `MockMvc` support in Spring.

+Create a controller that uses the repository created previously:
 * Get all cars by using the repository.

 ### Step 5 (REST API): Get a car by license number